 This film follows two sisters who head out on a road trip to rescue their grandmother from her nursing home, as the US sees Covid-19 cases surging.
 Recovery is a great indie treat, starring Whitney Call and Mallory Everton, who both wrote the screenplay, with Everton playing triple-duty directing alongside Stephen Meek.
 This tight-knit, collaborative effort is perhaps why the film feels so effortless and delightful.

 Much like The End of Us, this film serves as a time capsule of what the early Covid days were like; keeping a lighthearted tone throughout.
 But it goes beyond its pandemic story to offer a fantastic road trip comedy on its own.
-The two leads are so charming and their comedy plays well off one another; feeling like a lot of the lines were improvised.
+The two leads are so charming and their comedy plays well off one another; with a lot of lines feeling improvised.
 Their dynamic feels authentic and provides so many great, relatable laughs the whole ride.